philipNoonan/trt_pose/README.md

 ```

 ## Running
-Ensure that super_resolution.onnx exists in the /models directory.
+Ensure that posenet onnx file exists in the /models directory.
 On first run, tensorRT will generate an engine file for this model.
 This will take some time.

 ```
-$ ./bin/app -p ./shaders -o ./data
+$ ./bin/app
 ```